Fairies-Feast/Fairies-Feast.github.io/README.md

 # ByteInt

 This is Byteint, open-source.
 Byteint is an online coding platform.
-I am currently adding Devspaces and Quickrun.
+I am currently adding Devspaces.